onflow/flow-go/cmd/consensus/README.md

 - **Guarantee**, also _Collection Guarantee_ - an attestation for a collection guaranteed by a collection cluster, containing a hash over the collection contents and signed by a qualified majority of the participants of the cluster.
 - **Result**, also _Execution Result_ - a summary representing the delta of the execution state resulting from the execution of a specific block, containing a reference to the previous state and a state commitment for the resulting state.
 - **Receipt**, also _Execution Receipt_ - a proof of execution linked to a specific execution node, containing an execution result, data on execution chunks and a signature of the execution node.
-- **Aproval**, also _Result Approval_ - an approval of the execution of a chunk of an execution result, as verified by a specific verification node.
+- **Approval**, also _Result Approval_ - an approval of the execution of a chunk of an execution result, as verified by a specific verification node.
 - **Seal**, also _Block Seal_ - an attestation of correct execution of a block in the blockchain, built by the consensus node after receiving the necessary execution receipts and result approvals.
 - **Header**, also _Block Header_ - a data structure containing the meta-data for a block, including the merkle root hash for the payload as well as the relevant consensus node signatures.
 - **Payload**, also _Block Payload_ - a list of entities included in a block, currently consisting of collection guarantees and block seals.
 - **Index**, also _Payload Index_ - a list of entitie IDs included in a block, currently consising of a list of collection guarantee IDs and block seal IDs.
-- **Block** - the combination of a block header with a block contents, representing all of the data necessary to construct the and validate the entirety of the block.
+- **Block** - the combination of a block header with a block contents, representing all of the data necessary to construct and validate the entirety of the block.

 ## Processes